 Long noncoding RNAs are epigenetic regulators, making heritable changes to gene expression without changing DNA sequence.
 One of the remarkable findings of the human genome sequencing project is that just 2% of the genome is protein coding, yet 70-90% of the genome is transcribed.
 The explosion of next-generation sequencing experiments has sparked investigation into this ‘dark matter’ of the genome, and recent estimates suggest that there are 10,000-20,000 long noncoding RNAs.
 These transcripts (defined as >200nt in length) exhibit cell and tissue specific expression, yet the majority lack functional characterization.

-Our lab is interested in the function and molecular mechanisms of long noncoding RNAs residing on the X-chromosome.
+Our lab is interested in the function and molecular mechanisms of known and novel long noncoding RNAs residing on the X-chromosome.
 We use XCI as a paradigm for understanding how a long noncoding RNA (XIST) initiates and maintains transcriptional silencing.
 We use a variety of model systems, including mouse and human pluripotent stem cells, primary mammalian cells, transformed cells, and mice.
 Our goal is to understand how misregulated expression of long noncoding RNAs contributes to disease and compromises early development.

 - Human and mouse embryonic stem cell culture